 Combining two of the best things about Christmas, the Singing Cinema Christmas Special is a blend of singing and festive movies.
 With a wide range of films for you to choose from, it’s a unique way to enjoy Christmas in Dublin.

 Hosted at the DTwo, it’s famous for its bottomless popcorn and five (yes, five) complimentary cocktail drinks.
-An interactive Christmas movie marathon with popcorn and drinks, what more could you want when looking for Christmas events in Dublin?
+An interactive Christmas movie marathon with popcorn and drinks—what more could you want when looking for Christmas events in Dublin?

 5. The Christmas Special at Light House Cinema

 Nothing says Christmas like experiencing a live ballet performance, and few showcases come close to The Nutcracker.
 Hosted at the Light House Cinema, watching this magnificent spectacle is a staple of Dublin at Christmas.

 Performed by the Bolshoi Ballet Company, this ballet tells the tale of a doll (Nutcracker) given to a young girl (Marie) as a Christmas gift.
 At midnight, the doll comes to life and fights the Mouse King to save Marie at one of the best Dublin Christmas activities.

 Event Details: The Light House Cinema is located in Market Square, and the Christmas Special takes place on December 15th.
 Starting at 3 p.m., ticket prices start at €12.50 ($11.50).

 Need to book your accommodation?
 You’ll love these Dublin hotels with a balcony.